spb59h2/spb5/README.md

 Essential COM by Don Box (PDF e-book)
+(pdf file was zipped and devided into two parts because of the github restrictions on a file size)

 This is a PDF e-book of the Essential COM book, written by Don Box and published in 1998.